Hangover3832/ComfyUI_Hangover-Utils/README.md

 * Removed: Microsoft Kosmos2 interrogator.
 * New node: Sympy Math Interpreter 🆕
 * New node: Image Clipboard Paster 🆕
+* New node: Image Clipboard Copy 🆕
+* Updated Save Image node: It now can also copy the image to the clipboard

 ## Nodes overview:

 - Powerful math in ComfyUI: Sympy Math Interpreter
-- Stable Diffusion Privacy: Save Image with or without Metadata
+- Stable Diffusion Privacy: Save Image with or without Metadata with copy to clipboard function
 - Scale an Image To A Bounding Box
 - Easily make an inpainting version of any SD1.5 model
-- Image clipboard paster: Paste image(s) from your clipboard into ComfyUI
+- Image Clipboard Paster: Paste image(s) from your clipboard into ComfyUI
+- Image Clipboard Copy: Copy image to the clipboard (node might need some dependencies)

 ---